Could the increase in rainfall

 be predicted:

-more rain?: the amount of water vapour in the air is
+more rain?: the amount of water vapour in the air (on land) is determined

 primarily by the temperature and local evapo-transpiration from plants.